Blazemeter/taurus/site/dat/docs/Apiritif.md

   - type: select  # action name
     param: American Express # parameter for the select action
     locators:     # list of locators for the action, these are attempted one by one from top to bottom
-      - id: select_id           # locator types are case insensitive
+      - id: select_id           # locator types are case-insensitive
       - css: another_class
       - xpath: absolute_xpath
       - xpath: relative_xpath   # there may be multiple locators of the same type